 The Plan does not cover services or X-ray examinations in connection with mouth conditions due to periodontal disease or any condition (other than a malignant tumor) involving teeth, surrounding tissue or structure, the alveolar process or the gingival tissue.
-However, the Plan does cover the following treatment at 90% after deductible:
+However, the Plan does cover the following treatment at 90% after deductible when services are rendered at the USC Faculty Practice at the USC Oral Health Center, 80% after deductible for any Tier 2 provider and 50% of UCR after deductible for any Tier 3 provider:

 - a.
 Temporomandibular Joint Dysfunction treatment, when determined in advance by Anthem Blue Cross that treatment is Medically Necessary.
-(No prior authorization required when services are being provided by a USC Faculty Practice Oral Health Center provider.) - b.
-Treatment for accidental injury to the teeth: covered up to one (1) year after the accident.
+(No prior authorization required when services are being provided by a Tier 1 provider.) - b.
+Accidental dental treatment: covered up to one (1) year after accident.
 The Plan will provide coverage only when the individual's dental insurance maximum is reached.
 The Plan will not cover the dental insurance deductible or the dental coinsurance payments.
 Eligible Expenses include, but are not limited to: treatment by a Physician, dentist, or oral surgeon of injuries to natural teeth including replacement of such teeth, and related X-rays.
 The charges for these services will be considered to be Eligible Charges under the Plan, but paying after payment by your dental insurance, if any.

-Temporomandibular Joint Dysfunction Plan pays 90% after deductible You pay 10% after deductible Accidental Dental Treatment Plan pays 90% after deductible You pay 10% after deductible
+TIER 1 TIER 2 TIER 3 USC Faculty Practice at USC Oral Health Center Anthem Blue Cross Prudent Buyer/BlueCard® Providers Non-Network Providers Dental Services Temporomandibular Joint Dysfunction Plan pays 90% after deductible You pay 10% after deductible Plan pays 80% after deductible You pay 20% after deductible Plan pays 50% of UCR after deductible You pay remainder of charges